-For 2020, there is a newly defined process for onsite reclassification at WGI Regionals concerning the Regional A Classes.
+Process for onsite reclassification at WGI Regionals concerning the Regional A Classes.

 - Those Regional A color guards that appear to be overtly misclassified may be reclassified into the A Class after their Preliminary performance. - All considerations for this onsite reclassification must go through the Director of Color Guard. - Those able to call for onsite reclassifications are the Director of Color Guard, Education Coordinator, Chief Judge, Steering Committee instructors, Lead Judge, and Contest Administrators. - Without eliminating any qualifying A Finalists, the reclassified color guard will perform at the start of A Finals. - The number of Regional A Finalists will not change because of color guard is reclassified. - Any reclassified color guard performing in the A Class at a WGI Regional should also expect to be reclassified to the A Class in their local home circuit.